IBM/tensorflow-kubernetes-art-classification/README.md

 $ python download.py
 ```

-> Note: If disk space is a concern to you, or you would like to use IBM Bluemix Kubernetes Service(Lite),
+> Note: If disk space is a concern to you, or you would like to use IBM Cloud Kubernetes Service(Lite),
 you can just unzip sample-dataset.tar.gz and use that as your downloaded data.